 The educational system in the United States, especially from grade school to the end of high school, is almost identical to the banking approach to education that Freire described.
 During high school most of what students do is sit in a class and take notes.
 They are then graded on how well they complete homework and projects and finally they are tested to show that they can reproduce or use the knowledge bookkeeping training which was taught.
 Most of the time the students are only receptors of information and they take no part in the creation of knowledge.
 Another way in which the U.S. education system is practically identical to the banking system of education is the grading system.
 The grades of students mostly reflect how much they comply with the teacher’s ideas and how much they are willing to follow directions.
 Grades reflect submission to authority and the willingness to do what is told more than they reflect one’s intelligence, interest in the class, or understanding of the material that is being taught.
 For instance, in a government class in the United States a student who does not agree that a representative democracy is superior to any other form of government will do worse than a student who simply accepts that a representative democracy is better than a direct democracy, socialism, communism, or another form of social system.
-The U.S. education system rewards those who agree with what is being taught and punishes those who do not.
+The U.S. education system rewards those who cool leather jackets agree with what is being taught and punishes those who do not.

 Furthermore, it discourages students from questioning and doing any thinking of their own.
 Because of the repetitive and insipid nature of our education system, most students dislike high school, and if they do well on their work, it is merely for the purpose of obtaining a grade as opposed to learning or exploring a new idea.

 The Montessori Method advocates child based teaching, letting the students take control of their own education.
 In E.M Standing’s The Montessori Revolution in Education, Standing says that the Montessori Method “is a method based on the principle of freedom in a prepared environment”(5).
-Studies done on two groups of students of the ages of 6 and 12 comparing those who learn in a Montessori to those who learn in a standard school environment show that despite the Montessori system having no grading system and no obligatory work load, it does as well as the standard system in both English and social sciences; but Montessori students do much better in mathematics, sciences, and problem solving.
+Studies done on two groups of students of the ages of 6 and 12 comparing those who biker leather jackets learn in a Montessori to those who learn in a standard school environment show that despite the Montessori system having no grading system and no obligatory work load, it does as well as the standard system in both English and social sciences; but Montessori students do much better in mathematics, sciences, and problem solving.
 The Montessori system allows for students to be able to explore their interests and curiosity freely.
 Because of this the Montessori system pushes students toward the active pursuit of knowledge for pleasure, meaning that students will want to learn and will find out about things that interest them simply because it is fun to do so.

 The Montessori Method focuses on the relations between the child, the adult, and the environment.
 The child is seen as an individual in development.
 The Montessori system has an implied notion of letting the child be what the child would naturally be.
 Montessori believed the standard education system causes children to lose many childish traits, some of which are considered to be virtues.
 In Loeffler’s business analyst training Montessori in Contemporary American Culture, Loeffler states that “among the traits that disappear are not only untidiness, disobedience, sloth, greed, egoism, quarrelsomeness, and instability, but also the so-called ‘creative imagination’, delight in stories, attachment to individuals, play, submissiveness and so forth”.
-Because of this perceived loss of the child, the Montessori system works to enable a child to naturally develop self-confidence as well as the ability and willingness to actively seek knowledge and find unique solutions to problems by thinking creatively.
+Because of this perceived loss of the child, the Montessori system works to enable a child to naturally develop self-confidence as well as the ability and willingness to actively seek knowledge and find unique solutions to wedding sherwani problems by thinking creatively.
 Another important difference in how children learn in the Montessori system is that in the Montessori system a child has no defined time slot in which to perform a task.
 Instead the child is allowed to perform a task for as long as he wants.
 This leads children to have a better capacity to concentrate and focus on a single task for an extended period of time than children have in the standard education system.

 The role which the adult or teacher has in the Montessori system marks another fundamental difference between the Montessori s Method and the standard education system.
 With the Montessori Method the adult is not meant to constantly teach and order the student.
-The adult’s job is to guide the child so that the child will continue to pursue his curiosities and develop his or her own notions of what is real, right, and true.
+The adult’s job is to guide the child so that the child will continue to pursue his curiosities and develop his or her own notions business suits for men of what is real, right, and true.
 Montessori describes the child as an individual in intense, constant change.
 From observation Montessori concluded that if allowed to develop by himself, a child would always find equilibrium with his environment, meaning he would learn not to mistreat others, for example, and to interact positively with his peers.
 This is important because it leads to one of the Montessori Method’s most deep-seated ideas, which is that adults should not let their presence be felt by the children.
 This means that although an adult is in the environment with the students, the adult does not necessarily interact with the students unless the students ask the adult a question or request help.
 Furthermore, the adult must make it so that the students do not feel like they are being observed or judged in any way.
-The adult can make suggestions to the children, but never orders them or tells them what to do or how to do it.
+The adult can make suggestions to the children, but never orders them blue suits for men or tells them what to do or how to do it.
 The adult must not be felt as an authority figure, but rather almost as another peer of the children.

 The consequence of this, not surprisingly, is that a lot less ‘work’ gets done by the students.
 Nevertheless, the students’ development is dramatically better in the Montessori system than in a standard education system.
 But how can students who have no obligation to do any work possibly compete with students who are taught in the standard system and do much more work in class and at home?
 I believe the answer lies in that while students taught in the standard way are constantly being pushed towards disliking school A+ certification training and doing things mechanically without really thinking about it, Montessori students are led to actively explore their interests and enjoy doing so.
 Furthermore, Montessori students are constantly engaged in cognition.
 They are continuously learning to think in different ways and creating solutions to problems from scratch, as opposed to students in the standard method of education who only solve problems with the tools or information that the teacher gives them to use.

 The final important aspect of the Montessori Method is the environment in which the student learns and explores.
-As mentioned before, it is of utmost importance that the children feel like they are safe and free to do what they want for as long as they want.
+As mentioned before, it is of black men in suits utmost importance that the children feel like they are safe and free to do what they want for as long as they want.
 It is also important for the children to have a variety of didactic material to play and learn with.
 These can be as simple as cards with different letters which the students use to make different words with.
 In this way the student can get the idea of the letter being a physical object which can be moved and manipulated to formulate words as opposed to simply an abstract concept which he must write repeatedly on a piece of paper.
 Montessori describes a copious amount of didactic materials that she used.
 She also describes how effective they were at helping the children grasp concepts such as the formation of sentences, square roots, and division.
-The didactic materials do not just help the students grasp the concept of different abstractions from reality, they also make learning a game and this makes students develop a natural joy for learning and thinking about abstract concepts.
+The didactic materials do not just help the students grasp black men in suits the concept of different abstractions from reality, they also make learning a game and this makes students develop a natural joy for learning and thinking about abstract concepts.
 In The Montessori Revolution in Education, Standing talks about a young girl who was learning to read and played a game in which she attempted to read words from cards containing different words marked with different levels of difficulty.
 Standing states about the girl, “She was fairly rushing at this intellectual food.
 But even in Set 2 most of the words seemed beyond her.
 At last she had made out one, M – A – N, MAN.
 How delighted she was!
 With what joy did she place the card triumphantly under the picture of the man!”(173).
 This aspect of the Montessori method, in which children are left to play different learning games at their will, creates a hunger and excitement for learning.

 Especially at a young age, it is much easier and bookkeeping courses enjoyable for children to learn with didactic materials instead of simply sitting in a classroom and taking notes when the children are wishing they were somewhere else or doing something else the entire time they are meant to be learning.
 With the use of didactic materials and by allowing students to use them or not use them whenever they want to, the Montessori system gives the students the freedom to learn what they want to when they want to.
 This is especially important when we think about how the standard method of education, like the banking system, forces students to ‘learn’ even when the students don’t want the information being shoved down their throats, and this leads to a form of artificial learning where students memorize information or to a mechanical process where students do not internalize the information and forget it as soon as they are not being graded on it.